How To Care For Your Kitchen Knife

 how to store knives to keep them sharp

-How do you maintain a kitchen knife?
+How to sharpen a kitchen knife?

 1. Use the right cutting surface.